-AAM requires EDI and/or an AAM Portal to be utilized by all suppliers.
-Most automotive OEM customers require EDI to be used throughout the supply chain tiers.
-As an alternative, AAM's web-based Portals (iSupplier Portal and Plex) may be used for communication of requirements, standard purchase orders, label creation, forecasts and ASN transmission.
+AAM requires EDI or an AAM Portal to be utilized by all suppliers.
+AAM's portals may be used for viewing forecasts, standard purchase orders, label creation, and ASN transmission.

-Suppliers that are new to EDI must be certified and suppliers changing VAN or EDI software must be recertified.
-Please request the form which can be found in the AAM portal (or request from your buyer), complete and submit a Supplier Entry Form (AAM-7F-200) through your AAM Buyer.
+Suppliers requiring EDI must be certified.
+Suppliers changing VAN or EDI software must be recertified.
+The Supplier Entry Form (AAM-7F-200), found on the AAM portal, should be completed and submitted to the AAM buyer.